 2. Preparation

-Since EMDR works by activating difficult content, side effects include strong emotions, dreams, and temporary discomfort.
+Since EMDR works by activating difficult content, EMDR side effects include strong emotions, dreams, and temporary discomfort.
 During phase two, the client learns EMDR coping skills, or “resources,” to ease potential and temporary side effects during or between sessions.
 The client also practices the mechanics of the dual-attention stimuli, like eye movements, while focusing on positive content.
 This phase is typically one to two sessions.

 3. Assessment